What Is a Probate Bond?

 - Failure to distribute assets properly

-If you’ve been appointed as an executor, administrator, or personal representative, you may be required to file this bond before you can begin managing the estate.
+If you’ve been appointed as an executor, administrator, or personal representative, the court may require this bond before you can begin managing the estate.

 Probate Bond Amount & Cost